Entropy Geometry and Condensation in Wealth Allocation: Local Entropy Geometry and Stationarity

 \subsection{Interpretation of the intensive parameter}

 The intensive parameter $\lambda$ has a direct structural interpretation.
-From Eq.~\eqref{eq:stationary_condition}, $\lambda$ quantifies the rate at which marginal value convertibility saturates with increasing wealth.
-Large values of $\lambda$ correspond to rapidly diminishing marginal convertibility, while small $\lambda$ indicates weak saturation and a greater capacity of the regular sector to absorb wealth.
+From Eq.~\eqref{eq:stationarity}, $\lambda$ quantifies the local rate at which marginal value convertibility saturates with increasing wealth.
+Large values of $\lambda$ correspond to rapid saturation of marginal convertibility, while smaller values indicate a greater ability of the regular sector to accommodate wealth.
+In the marginal formulation, the same parameter appears as the exponential weight generated by the reservoir entropy expansion.

-In the following section, we show that even in the presence of a stable interior extremum, the total wealth that can be accommodated by the regular sector is finite.
-When the conserved wealth exceeds this capacity, excess wealth must accumulate in a condensate, giving rise to an equilibrium condensation transition.